Situational Depression Causes, Symptoms and Treatment

 If you are feeling more stressed than usual, you’re not alone.
 A 2022 poll by the American Psychological Association found that stress in America has risen to “alarming levels.”

-High levels of stress may lead to other mental health issues like depression that can diminish our quality of life.
+High levels of stress may lead to other mental health issues like temporary depression that can diminish our quality of life.

-What is Situational Depression (Stress Response Syndrome)?
+What is Situational Depression (Short Term Depression)?

 There are several differences between situational depression and a condition like major depressive disorder (MDD).